CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 Overview
 --------
-The gadget serial driver is a Linux USB gadget driver, a USB device side driver.
-It runs on a Linux system that has USB device side hardware; for example, a PDA, an embedded Linux system, or a PC with a USB development card.
+The gadget serial driver is a CQX96 USB gadget driver, a USB device side driver.
+It runs on a CQX96 system that has USB device side hardware; for example, a PDA, an embedded CQX96 system, or a PC with a USB development card.

 The gadget serial driver talks over USB to either a CDC ACM driver